felleg/felleg.gitlab.io-backup/content/posts/what-is-this-blog-about.md

 Some things I want to learn how to do:

-- How to add comments on this blog
+- <s>How to add comments on this blog</s>
 - Programming mobile applications for Android and iOS
 - How to use Kubernetes and Jenkins to integrate a DevOps culture at work

-I wish I could say "let me know in the comments some of your ideas", but this would require an actual comment section...
+<s>I wish I could say "let me know in the comments some of your ideas", but this would require an actual comment
+section...
 Don't worry, I'll try my best to get around to it soon.
-Until then, Stay tuned!
+Until then, Stay tuned!</s>

+UPDATE: Comments have been enabled!